kalavattam/2023_Greenlaw-et-al/results/2023-0111/tutorial_job-arrays.md

     24	echo "Sleeping for ${RAND} seconds …"
     25	sleep "${RAND}"
     26
-    27	#  Now, actually do something, calculating the checksum for the infile 28	CHKSUM="$(md5sum ${1})"
+    27	#  Now, actually do something: Calculate the checksum for the infile 28	CHKSUM="$(md5sum ${1})"
     29	echo "${CHKSUM}" > "${2}/${BASE}_sum"
     30